Usamamajid13/artistic_ui/README.md

 </table>
 There are a number of properties that you can modify:

--height
--width
+- Height
+- Width
--text size
+- Text size
--text color
+- Text color
--container color
+- Container color
--container shadow
+- Container shadow
--container border
+- Container border
--shadow color
+- Shadow color
+- Text weight
+- Space between widget and many more